mui/mui-x/docs/src/pages/components/data-grid/overview/overview.md

 # Data Grid

-<p class="description">A fast and extendable data table and data grid for React.
+<p class="description">A fast and extendable react data table and react data grid.
 It's a feature-rich component available in MIT or Commercial versions.</p>

 The component leverages the power of React and TypeScript, to provide the best UX while manipulating an unlimited set of data.
 It comes with an intuitive API for real-time updates, accessibility, as well as theming and custom templates, all with blazing fast performance.